5roop/task6_speech/README.md

 This was worrying, but after I used logarithmically spaced bins and not linearly spaced ones, I think the processed files being cut in the middle of the word is not such a wide spread problem.

 Another problem lies with two files for which the model was not able to transcribe anything at all.
 These instances will also be checked.

+Meeting notes:
+* Re: start word times distribution: remove from analysis all first chunks
+* Nikola will sample the files, if OK, a new model can be trained during the weekend.
+* Finetuning shall be started from the original checkpoint (`"facebook/wav2vec2-xls-r-300m"`).